Table of Contents_

 You don’t have to buy a whole new printer to increase your overall printing speed.
 There are some tips and tricks you can do to tweak the speed of your printer.

 One of the first things you should do to increase the speed of your printer is to regularly clean and maintain its various components.
-This process will be different depending on your printer model, but we would recommend using a lint-free cloth of some kind to wipe down each component.
+This process will be different depending on your printer model, but we recommend using a lint-free cloth to wipe down each component.
 You will also want to run a self-clean cycle, which can typically be accessed via the printer’s settings menu.
 As a warning, running an auto-clean cycle will use up a fair bit of ink or toner dust.

 If your cartridge still has plenty of life left in it, we recommend that you clean and maintain the cartridge itself by using a lint-free cloth.

 If an ink cartridge is close to depletion, it may slow down the printing process.
 Check on the status of your ink or toner cartridge in your printer’s menu and replace it if necessary.
 Generally speaking, an ink cartridge will need to be replaced after it has printed 100 to 200 pages, while a toner cartridge will need to be replaced after it has printed 800 to 1,000 pages.
 If your cartridge still has plenty of life left in it, we recommend that you clean and maintain the cartridge itself by using a lint-free cloth.
 Remember that you should first check whether your cartridge is either laser or inkjet before you replace it.